Sign in if you have a GreatID Account

 Suitable for swimmers of all abilities, you can enjoy this event safe in the knowledge expert safety kayakers will be with you every stroke of the way.

-The Great Manchester Swim course map is shown below
+The Great Manchester Swim course map is shown to the left.

 The Great Manchester Swim will take place in the Salford Quays.
 The Start Area is near MediaCityUK, Pier 8, Salford Quays, M50 3AZ.
 The Finish Area is outside Salford Watersports Centre, 15 The Quays Salford, Lancashire M50 3SQ.
 (Please note the finish is approximately a 7 minute walk from the start)